ads-mirrors/nrel-energyplus/design/FY2025/NFP-RulesetProjectDescriptionPhase4.md

 - Airloop Name

 The new columns would be:
-- Speed Control Method
+- Speed Control Method^
-- Number of Speeds
+- Number of Speeds%

 This suppports:
 - FanSystem.operation_during_occupied